loganknecht/Stanford_CS1_Compilers/class_artifacts/week02/notes/week02_notes.md

 // values on the left side of the = sign are an expression
 // values on the right side of the = sign are a set
 ```

+# General Notes
+## DFA
+- DFAs must have
+    - A finite set of states
+    - No ϵ-moves
+    - One transition per input per state

+## NFA
+- NFAs must have
+    - Every DFA is also an NFA
+    - A finite set of states